-Millions Without Power As Irma, Now A Tropical Depression, Batters The Southeast
+Millions Without Power As Weakened Irma Continues To Batter The Southeast

 FORT LAUDERDALE, Fla. ― Millions of people are facing a long, difficult road to recovery after Irma’s week-long deadly rampage through the Caribbean and southeastern United States.

-The storm killed at least 10 people in Florida, Georgia and South Carolina, and another 38 across the Antilles islands.
-It had also left more than 15 million people in Florida and Georgia without power as of Tuesday morning.
+The storm killed at least 18 people in Florida, Georgia and South Carolina, and another 43 in the Caribbean.
+It had also left around 5 million homes in Florida and Georgia without power as of late Tuesday.

 Executing life-sustaining operations, restoring power and clearing debris are top priorities, said Brock Long, administrator for the Federal Emergency Management Agency.